This post may contain affiliate links. Please read my disclosure for more information.

 These books will help you break free from the chains that are preventing you from reaching your goals, whether mental, physical, or situational.

-In addition, they’ll remind you of all the beautiful things that tend to happen when you start showing up consistently, so you can finally turn that “one day” into “day one”.
+They'll also remind you of all the beautiful things that tend to happen when you start showing up consistently, so you can finally turn that “one day” into “day one”.

 Here are 10 awesome books about taking action and doing hard things: